Scotland's Many People

-In the range of our selection of candidates for our first election campaign, ALBA has demonstrated how this can be properly achieved.
+In the range of our selection of candidates, ALBA has demonstrated how this can be properly achieved.

 ALBA is a pro-immigration party recognising the great value of New Scots coming to build their homes and livelihoods in our country and embracing the opportunities of building a new Scotland together.

-We will propose how the Scottish Parliament can engage in a range of measures to make our “One Scotland” boast a reality, not a slogan.
+The Scottish Parliament needs to engage in a range of measures to make our “One Scotland” boast a reality, not a slogan.